scjx123/ip/Welcome file.md

 {end of extract}

 ### 2.3 Contributions to DG:
+The following section shows my contribution to the DOMNUS Developer Guide.
+It includes: Introduction, 4.1, 4.2, 4.5, 4.6,

 {include some extracts from the document here}
 ### 2.4 Contributions to team-based tasks: